NLnetLabs/incremental-deleg/draft-homburg-deleg-incremental-deleg.md

    For the period the existence of the empty non-terminal at the `_deleg` label is cached, the label is "known to be present" and the resolver MUST send additional incremental deleg queries as described in TODO.

 3. The `_deleg` label does exist within the zone and contains data.
+   A NOERROR response is return with an A RRset in the answer section.

    The returned A RRset in the answer section MUST be cached for the duration indicated by the TTL for the RRset, adjusted to the resolver's TTL boundaries.
    For the period any RRset at the `_deleg` label is cached, the label is "known to be present" and the resolver MUST send additional incremental deleg queries as described in TODO.